mosen/ccp-recipes/README.md

 ### Determining your organization name

 The CCP automation support requires us to specify the actual full name of the organization to which the user belongs as part of the initial authentication to build packages.
-There is a script in this repo, `Adobe/whats_my_org.sh`, which will attempt to scrape the organization name from the most recent login from the CCP application logs.
+There is a script in this repo, `whats_my_org.sh`, which will attempt to scrape the organization name from the most recent login from the CCP application logs.
 If this fails, you can determine the organization name by looking in the upper-left in the [Teams](https://adminconsole.adobe.com/team) dashboard or the upper-right in the [Enterprise](https://adminconsole.adobe.com/enterprise) dashboard.

 As stated in the prerequisites, your user must have sufficient privileges to build packages.